NCom1/eced3901-2024-team19/README.md

 git pull (remote to local)
 git push (local to remote)
-git status (checks what is new on local) got commit -m "message" (commits to remote with message attached)
+git status (checks what is new on local) git commit -m "message" (commits to remote with message attached) git add . to add all changes